davecb/Play-it-Again-Sam/Running_Record-Reply_Tests.md

 ugly 1.25 seconds at 120.

-From that, we can conclude that the particular disk I'm testing is good only at low loads, but doesn't "hit the wall" until it's terribly overloaded.
-Which is reasonable, as the disk is actually one designed for low power consumption and noise.
-That it can handle a huge "normal overload" is a nice thing to discover!
+From that, we can conclude that the particular disk I'm testing is good only at low loads, which is reasonable, as the disk is actually one designed for low power consumption and noise.
+Unexpectedly for such a device, it doesn't "hit the wall" until it's terribly overloaded.
+That a disk can handle a huge "normal overload" is a nice thing to discover!

 ## Collecting initial data